BlueBrain/circuit-build/doc/source/tutorial.rst

 `snakemake` could run the tasks locally or automatically allocate SLURM partition for each task based on the provided `cluster config <http://snakemake.readthedocs.io/en/latest/snakefiles/configuration.html#cluster-configuration>`_.

 For simplicity we will use local operational mode throughout the tutorial.
-We will also assume that all the commands below are executed on a vizcluster allocation similar to:
+We will also assume that all the commands below are executed on a Slurm allocation similar to:

 .. code-block:: bash